Choosing Curriculum

 • Create, with the child, consequences that fit the action/inaction

-• Perhaps cost is key which means selecting from various and sundry books/sources
+• Perhaps cost is key which means selecting from various books/sources

 • This is called Eclectic (in my humble opinion, the richest and least expensive option)